trazyn/JJJkkk/README.md

 ## Libraries/tools
 - es6 syntax and [babel](https://babeljs.io)
-- [Eslint](https://github.com/eslint/eslint) is a tool for identifying and reporting on patterns found in reading application code.
+- [Eslint](https://github.com/eslint/eslint) is a tool for identifying and reporting on patterns found in reading application code
 - [react-native](https://facebook.github.io/react-native) for the iOS
 - [mobx](https://github.com/mobxjs/mobx) to organize the data flow management
-- [react-native-navigation](https://github.com/wix/react-native-navigation) is a complete native navigation solution for React Native, an easy-to-use navigation solution.
+- [react-native-navigation](https://github.com/wix/react-native-navigation) is a complete native navigation solution for React Native, an easy-to-use navigation solution
-- [photo-viewer](https://github.com/merryjs/photo-viewer) is a photo viewer for react native build on top of NYTPhotoViewer and FrescoImageViewer.
+- [photo-viewer](https://github.com/merryjs/photo-viewer) is a photo viewer for react native build on top of NYTPhotoViewer and FrescoImageViewer
-- [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) is a React Native video component with controls.
+- [react-native-video-controls](https://github.com/itsnubix/react-native-video-controls) is a React Native video component with controls

 ## Development
 - A Mac is required